What are the colours of the rainbow?

 This gives us a spectrum of colours that range from the shorter blue and violet wavelengths through to the longer red wavelengths.
 This sequence of colours gives us the characteristic pattern we're all familiar with, and that we learn from childhood through the use of mnemonic phrases.

-The colours of the rainbow are Red, Orange, Yellow, Green, Blue, Indigo, Violet.
+The colours of the rainbow are Red, Orange, Yellow, Green, Blue, Indigo and Violet.

 Who discovered the rainbow?